-1. Students who do not agree with an assessment can submit a request for a review of the assessment to the Examination Board within 4 working weeks after the date of the assessment (see

-Article 38 of these Teaching and Examination Regulations and Article 44 of the Students' Charter).
-The Examination Board must take a decision within 4 work weeks at a maximum.

-2. Students may also appeal directly to the Examination Appeals Board within 6 calendar weeks after the date of the assessment via www.fontys.nl/studentenloket. (see Article 45 and Article 46 of the Students' Charter).
+- Students who do not agree with an assessment can submit a request for a review of the assessment to the Examination Board within 4 working weeks after the date of the assessment (see Article 38 (3) of these Teaching and Examination Regulations and Article 44 of the Students' Charter).
+The Examination Board must take a decision within 4 work weeks at a maximum. - 2.
+Students may also appeal directly to the Examination Appeals Board within 6 calendar weeks after the date of the assessment via www.fontys.nl/studentenloket. (see Article 45 and Article 46 of the Students' Charter).

-Article 27 Resits
+Article 28 Resits

-1. Tests are conducted at least twice an academic year.

-Students can retake components marked with a pass no more than once, and at least once, in which case the highest mark will count.

-For the practical tests referred to below, resits only take place in the following academic year:
+- 1. Tests are conducted at least twice an academic year. - Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count. - For the practical tests referred to below, resits only take place in the following academic year:

-- graduation internship

-- graduation research

-- other internships/practical assignments

-if the first assessment takes place in the last period of the academic year and a retake is not possible within the academic year due to organizational or substantive reasons.

-Study components from the propedeuse-fase can always be retaken within the academic year.

-- 2. At least two opportunities to take tests that assess the material they have learned will be offered.
+- graduation internship - graduation research - other internships/practical assignments - if the first assessment takes place in the last teaching period of the academic year and a resit is not possible within the academic year for organizational or substantive reasons.
+Course components from the propaedeutic phase can always be retaken within the academic year. - 2.
+At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found via digital learning environment - 3.
-The possibility to have competencies not yet acquired assessed again later is discussed at every competency examination.
+An up-to-date description of the material to be tested can be found via the Digital Learning Environment. - 3.
+If a test consists of an assessment of freely-chosen evidence, then the programme should offer the student the following option of improving or supplementing the evidence.